 - No need to equip a workplace

-I think everything is clear here.
+I think everything is evident here.
 If you have in mind - complex software with costing, a large amount of data, etc., then read on.

 - Lack of contractor liability

-Unfortunately, there are few organized people, and even fewer self-organized people.
-There is always a risk that the freelancer will run out of inspiration and then the project will be in jeopardy.
+Unfortunately, there are few organised people and even fewer self-organised people.
+There is always a risk that the freelancer will run out of inspiration, and then the project will be in jeopardy.

 - Failure to meet deadlines

-Freelancer's knowledge is limited by the brain of one person.
+The brain of one person limits a freelancer’s knowledge.
 And that is a fact.
-It is unlikely that you will be able to meet a freelancer who has knowledge of front and back development, knows how to write mobile applications and at the same time understands servers well.
+It is unlikely that you will be able to meet a freelancer who knows front and back development, knows how to write mobile applications and at the same time understands servers well.

 - Loss of control over workflow.
-Once again about everything that is written above.
-Failure to comply with deadlines, lack of high-quality feedback plus errors in task planning - all this makes it very difficult to control the workflow.
+Once again, about everything that is written above.
+Failure to comply with deadlines, lack of high-quality feedback, and task planning errors makes it very difficult to control the workflow.

 - Privacy breach risk

-When working on a project, a freelancer inevitably gets access to various company databases, as this is often necessary for work.
+When working on a project, a freelancer inevitably gets access to various company databases, which is often necessary for work.
 And who knows how he uses this data in the future …

-Your own development team, which is always ready to plunge headlong into the problems and tasks of the company.
+Your own development team, which is always ready to plunge headlong into the company’s problems and tasks.
 Or not?
 Let's take a look.

 - All control is inside the company

-Since the project is carried out by its own employees, all the control, constant monitoring and the ability to change the course of the project are in the hands of the head of the company.
+Since the project is carried out by its employees, all the control, constant monitoring, and the ability to change the project’s course are at the head of its head.

 - Higher level of data security

-The risk of leakage of secret data through its own employees is indeed much lower than in the case when third parties work with this info.
+The risk of private data leakage through its employees is much lower than when third parties work with this info.
 But this, unfortunately, happens.
-This is even more offensive.
+It is even more offensive.

 - Faster communication